-The main train station is located on the edge of the city centre.
-The pedestrian precinct can be reached in 20 minutes on foot.
-From the station forecourt, you can take a tram, bus or taxi and be in the city centre within minutes.
+The main railway station is located on the edge of the city centre.
+The pedestrian zone can be reached in 20 minutes on foot.
+Trams, buses and taxis depart from the station forecourt and take you to the city centre within a few minutes.

 Various intercity coach operators offer connections to Braunschweig from all over Germany.
 You can take a coach to and from Berlin, Hamburg, Frankfurt or Munich for example.
 And more and more destinations and routes are becoming available.